TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Changes in 1.9**
 - Custom options: Introduced customizable presets.
-Starting with 1.9, settings can be copied and used with higher version (1.9+).
+Starting with 1.9, settings can be copied and used with higher version (1.9+).^
+- New button art, created by Bavari

 **Hotfix 1.8.2**
 - Add map and impostor count to lobby settings.